Rosuav/StilleBot/Notes.md

 * Goal bar autoreset triggers on stream-reset (and also stream-online)
 * Cooldowns reset on stream-reset, but are blocked if the stream is offline, even temporarily.
-* ??
-Twitch channel point redemptions on one-per-stream??
-Find out.
+* Twitch channel point redemptions on one-per-stream are a bit quirky.
+Normally, any bounce of the stream resets them; however, in some cases, it might be that the stream-offline signal isn't sent but the redemptions are available again.
+  TODO: See whether the EventSub offline signal is in fact sent - it might just be a quirk of Stillebot's polling.
 * Delaying an echoable_message until end of stream uses the stream-reset signal.
 * Dynamic channel point costs reset every time the stream goes on/offline, without delay